 No one ever said renovating a home was easy, especially with so many choices and directions to turn.
 It's true for designers and homeowners alike: Nailing down a solid plan is hard.
-Unless you have something exceptionally specific in mind, you can easily be overwhelmed when attempting to pick a style you like and determine all the things that will go with it, such as flooring, paint colors, cabinet styles, furniture and decor accents.
+Unless you have something exceptionally specific in mind, you can be overwhelmed when picking styles and determining all the things that go with it, such as flooring, paint colors, cabinet styles, furniture, and decor accents.

-Grey is one of the hottest home interior colors of the season and a coastal design is right on trend, incorporating driftwood grey hues with hints of blue.
-You may also see coastal designs gravitating toward whites, greys and mid-ranged stained wood grains.
+Gray is one of the hottest home interior colors of the season, and a coastal design is right on trend, incorporating driftwood gray hues with hints of blue.
+You may also see coastal designs gravitating toward whites, grays, and mid-ranged stained wood grains.

-A natural feel is imperative for this design and, once again, hardwood or wood-look laminate will pull together the perfect look.
-This style leans heavily on light, weathered hardwoods which are whitewashed or pickled, blond maple and ash, or bamboo.
+A natural feel is imperative for this design and, once again, hardwood or laminate that looks like wood will pull together the perfect look.
+This style leans heavily on light, weathered hardwoods that are whitewashed, pickled, blonde maple, ash, or bamboo.

 Contemporary design is all about open space, clean lines, and simplicity.
-This design typically opts for hard surfaces such as stone or ceramic tile, bamboo, blonde woods like maple or ash, and even espresso colored planks.
+This design typically opts for hard surfaces like stone or ceramic tile, bamboo, blonde woods (like maple or ash), and even espresso-colored planks.

-Contemporary rooms keep a polished look, so high-gloss hardwoods fit right in.
-If you really like a softer feel on your feet, carpet tile is an option that may give you what you want but still fit in with the design.
+Contemporary flooring designs offer a polished look, so high-gloss hardwoods fit right in.
+If you really like a softer feel on your feet, carpet tile is an option that gives you what you want but still fits the design.

-A rustic design juxtaposes organic textures and shapes with natural warmth.
-As you may have guessed, rustic hand-scraped and distressed hardwoods are a natural fit for this design.
-Dents and bangs are built-right into the wood to give it a worn-look.
+Rustic A rustic design juxtaposes organic textures and shapes with natural warmth.
+As you may have guessed, rustic, hand-scraped, and distressed hardwoods are a natural fit for this design.
+Dents and bangs are built right into the wood to give it a worn look.

-If you’re looking for a more budget-friendly flooring option, you can also find a wood-look-laminate that will get the job done.
+If you’re looking for more budget friendly rustic flooring ideas, you can also find a wood-look laminate that gets the job done.

 Traditional decor creates a cozy and comfortable environment; as such, you’ll want to consider a cushy carpet in neutral tones.
 You might even choose one with a subtle pattern for additional texture.
-Grey and taupe carpets are especially popular at the moment.
+Gray and taupe carpets are especially popular at the moment.
 Rich-toned hardwood is also a popular selection within traditional design.
-Darker-toned woods — such as walnut, mahogany, cherry, and oak — will bring in additional warmth and a satin or glossy finish will make your floors shine.
+Darker-toned woods — such as walnut, mahogany, cherry, and oak — will bring in additional warmth, and a satin or glossy finish will make your floors shine.

-The best thing about transitional design is that pretty much anything goes, and because it can be updated indefinitely to reflect what’s trending, it will also be long-lasting.
+The best thing about transitional design?
+Pretty much anything goes, and because it can be updated indefinitely to reflect what’s trending, it will also last longer.

-You can incorporate just about any type of flooring into a transitional design and it will work well so long as the room is balanced with it.
+You can incorporate most types of flooring into a transitional design, and it'll work well — so long as the room is balanced with it.
 You can stick with hardwood of any style or go with carpet.
-Tile and vinyl can also be just as workable in a transitional space.
-And of course, laminate is always an option as well.
+Tile and vinyl are just as workable in a transitional space.
+And of course, laminate is always an option, too.

-Review inspiration images and the hottest trends in flooring.
+Review inspirational images and the hottest trends in flooring.
 Add what you like to your myProSource Project Center.
-Then contact or visit your local showroom to consult with your team and get connected with a trade professional for your new home design.
+If you're a homeowner, contact or visit your local showroom to consult with your team and get connected with a trade professional for your new home design.
 If you're a trade pro, share these ideas with your clients; they'll love your insights.

 Whether you are updating a little or doing a full-scale remodel, you’ve come to the right place.
 Browse stunning spaces created by ProSource trade professional members.
 Get inspiring tips and advice from experienced design specialists.
 Share your ideas with friends and family.
 Stay on budget with wholesale prices on more than 40,000 products.